Kashish2201/TR102-Training-Diary/README.md

 ---

 ##  Day 7 – 3 July 2025 (Thursday)

 ### Topics Covered:
-- Introduction to Data Visualization
+- Basics of Data Visualization
-- Matplotlib: Line Graph, Bar Graph, Scatter Plot, Histogram, Pie Chart
+- matplotlib: Line, Bar, Scatter, Histogram, Pie Chart
-- Seaborn Basics: Line Plot, Scatter Plot, Box Plot, Heatmap
+- Seaborn: Line Plot, Boxplot, Heatmap
-- Real-Time Data Monitoring (Live Plotting)
-- Libraries: matplotlib, seaborn, random, time
-- Functions Used: `plt.ion()`, `plt.subplot()`, `range()`, `datetime.now()`, `append()`, `random()`
-- Tips Dataset (for visualization practice)
+- Tips Dataset (for practice)
-- Kaggle Kernel Practice
+- Real-Time Plotting with `plt.ion()`
-- Introduction to Exploratory Data Analysis (EDA)
+- EDA (Exploratory Data Analysis) Introduction

 ###  Guided By:
 Training Instructor

 ### 📘 Concepts Learned:
-- Matplotlib is used for static graphs; Seaborn adds styling and simplification
+- `matplotlib.pyplot` is used for simple graphs
-- `ion()` enables real-time plotting in Python
-- Subplots help create multiple plots in one figure
-- `random` and `datetime` modules are useful for generating & plotting live data
-- Tips dataset helps in understanding patterns like total bill vs tip amount
+- Seaborn is built on matplotlib and gives better styling
+- `sns.boxplot()`, `sns.heatmap()` used on `tips` dataset
+- `plt.ion()` helps make live/real-time plots
-- EDA is the first step before applying ML — helps understand data better
+- EDA helps understand data before using ML

 ###  Tools / Platforms Used:
-- Google Colab / Jupyter Notebook
 - Kaggle Kernel
+- Python 3.x
-- Python Libraries: matplotlib, seaborn, random, time
+- Libraries: matplotlib, seaborn
+- Dataset: `tips`

 ###  Tasks Performed:
-- Plotted line, bar, scatter, histogram, and pie charts using Matplotlib
+- Plotted basic graphs using matplotlib
-- Used Seaborn to create line plots, boxplots, and heatmaps
+- Used seaborn for boxplot and heatmap
-- Created a real-time data plot using `ion()`, `append()`, and `datetime`
+- Visualized real-time data using `plt.ion()` and `random` values
-- Visualized data from `tips` dataset using seaborn functions
-- Practiced code on Kaggle Notebook
+- Practiced on `tips` dataset
-- Assigned to read EDA introduction in detail
+- Read EDA intro to prepare for next topic

 ### Reflections:
-Today’s class helped me get comfortable with Python graphs.
-I really liked working on real-time data and using seaborn for clean visuals.
-Kaggle gave me a good platform to test what I learned.
+Today’s session was creative.
+I enjoyed learning how visuals can tell the story of data.
+Seaborn felt more user-friendly than matplotlib.
+I’m now curious about exploring EDA in detail.